Mzhenian/CrispyCrumbsWeb/README.md

 - if the server wasn't active when running the script than this method will open the **server** at the background of the current terminal.
 Which will keep running as long as that terminal is kept open.
 - After this initial setup, you can run the website again in the same way
-- or run the the site manually as shown below.
+- or run the site manually as shown below.

 ### Initialization option two: manually